PavanTeja-777/CodeForces-Solutions/README.md

 # 🚀 Codeforces Journey

-Welcome to my Codeforces Journey repository
+Welcome to my Codeforces Journey repository!

 This repository contains my daily problem-solving practice, contest solutions, and occasional notes on the intuition, observations, and approaches used to solve problems.

 ## 🎯 Goals

-- Improve problem-solving skills.
+- Improve problem-solving skills
-- Strengthen Data Structures & Algorithms knowledge.
+- Strengthen Data Structures & Algorithms knowledge
-- Prepare for Competitive Programming contests.
+- Prepare for Competitive Programming contests
-- Track consistency and progress over time.
+- Track consistency and progress over time
-- Build a collection of well-organized solutions.
+- Build a collection of well-organized solutions

 ---